 What’s the best place to start your travel in Costa Rica?

 Well, this may come as a surprise, but the best way to start your travel in Costa Rica is close to the International Airport Juan Santamaria, in the province of San Jose.
 This city is a fantastic way for you to move around at one transportation method of distance.

 San Jose is the capital of Costa Rica, and because of this, there is transportation to everywhere in the country, is a small city that merges the cultural immersion with nightlife, museums, and parks.
 You will be able to find hotels, restaurants, markets, and more!
 Some of the places that we don’t get tired of recommending are the museums, which you can find in abundance in the capital.
 Here a couple of examples;

 - National Theatre: The architecture was brought from Europe at the end of the XIX Century and established at the center of the San Jose city, it irradiates greatness

-- Jade Museum: Archaeological museum created back on 2014, that has the world largest collection of Pre-Columbian Jade, with five floors of exhibits with interactives screens and games for family, children’s and friends.
+- Jade Museum: Archaeological museum created back in 2014, which has the world’s largest collection of Pre-Columbian Jade, with five floors of exhibits with interactives screens and games for the family, children’s and friends.

 Read more here: Is San Jose City worth a visit?

 How about the weather?

 Weather in Costa Rica is close to impossible to predict, and this is a good thing!
 You know, normally in tourism there is a high and low season, right?
 Well, in Costa Rica you get two weather seasons: the sunny season that goes from early November to May, and the rainy season from late may towards October, each one respectively with the high and low season.